ezio-e3/threeJS-webGL/README.md

 These textures usually follow PBR (Physical Based Renderring) principles, meaning it tries to imitate realistic results by getting close to real life calculations

 ### UV Unwrapping
-This is about how a texture is placed (wrapped) around a geometry
+This is about how a texture is placed (wrapped) around a geometry, this concept is similar to unrwapping origami